Winter 2026 Quiz 3

 Answer: Yes, due to CLT

 With a sample size of 30, the CLT tells us the distribution of sample means is approximately normal.
-For a normal distribution, approximately 95% of values lie within 2 standard deviations (standard errors) of the mean.
+For a normal distribution, approximately 95% of values lie within 2 standard deviations of the mean.

 Problem 1.3

 In a right-skewed distribution, the long tail on the right pulls the mean upward, so the mean is typically greater than the median.
-However, this is not a strict rule — it’s possible to construct right-skewed distributions where the mean is less than the median.

 Problem 1.4